COVID-19 UPDATE: Judo club will be closed until further notice.

 The renewal of the club membership will be synchronised with the renewal your BJC / BJA a licence (if the renewal of your judo licence is managed by us).

-- people on the 3 month BJC provisional licence can access member session costs
+Those on the 3 month BJC provisional licence can access member session costs.

 The club shop carries a stock of judo clothing and accessories.